 The Board has on the recommendation of the Nomination and Remuneration Committeeframed a policy for selection and appointment of Directors Key Managerial PersonnelSenior Management and their remuneration.
-The details of the policy are more particularlymentioned in the Corporate Governance Report which forms a part of this Report.
+The details of the policy are more particularlymentioned in the Corporate Governance Report which forms a part of this Annual Report.

 17. Meetings of the Board and its Committees

-The details of the Meetings are more specifically given in the Corporate GovernanceReport which forms a part of this Report.
+The details of the Meetings are more specifically given in the Corporate GovernanceReport which forms a part of this Annual Report.

-18. Director s Responsibility Statement
+18. Directors' Responsibility Statement

 Pursuant to Section 134 (5) of the Companies Act 2013 ("the Act") we herebystate that:

-i) in the preparation of the annual Accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures if any; ii)your Directors have selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2017 and its loss for the yearended on that date;
+i) in the preparation of the annual Accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures if any; ii)your Directors have selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at March 31 2017 and its loss for the yearended on that date;

 iii) your Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;